josephsl/wintenApps/readme.md

 * Weather.
 * Miscellaneous modules for controls such as Start Menu tiles.

 Note: this add-on requires Windows 10 Version 1703 (build 15063) or later and NVDA 2017.3 or later.
-For best results, use the add-on with latest Windows 10 stable build (build 16299) and latest stable version of NVDA.
+For best results, use the add-on with latest Windows 10 stable releases (build 16299 or 17133) and latest stable version of NVDA.
 Also, after changing update settings for the add-on, be sure to save NVDA settings.

 ## General